hbodgal/word-analysis/README.md

-This app is created using React Vite.
-It uses Prettier for code formatting.
+Word Analytics : This app provides insights into text by counting words, characters and shows allowed limits for popular social media platforms.
-Word Analytics :
+This app is created using React Vite and uses Prettier for code formatting.